-Officials investigating
+Officials find dead body near Scenic Highway; investigating as homicide

 Latest Weather Blog

-BATON ROUGE - Police responding to a homicide that occurred Sunday afternoon.
+BATON ROUGE - Police are investigating the discovery of a dead body found Sunday afternoon as a homicide.

 Around 3:30 p.m. the Baton Rouge Police Department arrived at the 2200 block of Huron Street located between the Scenic Highway and Interstate 110 in regards to a "suspicious incident", said BRPD.